Part of the Technical Health audit

 The bottom line

-Character encoding is a one-line fix that prevents garbled text across your entire site.
-Add <meta charset='utf-8'> as the first element in your head tag.
-It takes seconds and eliminates an entire class of display problems.
+Encoding is a one-line fix that stops garbled text across your whole site.
+Add <meta charset='utf-8'> as the first tag in your head block.
+It takes seconds and kills a whole class of display problems.

 Example findings from a scan